tallakt/TetherDragODESolver/README.md

 centrifugal forces in a quasi-static manner.
 Note only apparent wind is used and not actual wind, to make the solution independent on shaft orientation.

-After doing that, on emay perhaps opt to go back to the straight line models after adjusting the effective drag coefficient if necessary.
+After doing that, one may perhaps opt to go back to the straight line models after adjusting the effective drag coefficient if necessary.
+The code nicely verifies the 1/4 tether drag assumption for conventional (non-TRPT) AWE.

 The code may be used for TRPT [Tensile Rotary Power Transmission] AWE plants that rely on the shaft to transfer power from the kites to the ground, or also for more traditional designs such as Yoyo or Flygen [bounding and hovering flight patterns of a single kite].

-An in-depth paragraph about your project and overview of use.
+More information about the math is found in [docs/a_simplified_drag_estimate_for_a_tether_with_a_belly.pdf]

-The code runs entirely in Julia.
+This runs entirely in Julia.

 ## Getting Started